katsu-17/blog/README.md

-# Motome Blog
+# Moto Share

-Motome Blog is where you can post blogs about motorcycle touring.
+Moto Share is where you can post blogs about motorcycle touring.

 ## URL

-You can check out the [app](https://blog-kts.herokuapp.com/)
+You can check out the app [here](https://blog-kts.herokuapp.com/)

 **test account**<br>
 email: test@example.com<br>